 That horrible day seemed like a nightmare that I could not wake-up from, the blurred vision of my lifeless toddler’s body lying in my arms as the muffled voices of the doctors and nurses saying things like, “we are so sorry, we tried everything.”
 That day, November 26, 2001, was the day my youngest daughter, Hannah Grace, was called ‘home’ to be with the Lord.
 Hannah was 14 months old and was in good health until around her 1st birthday when it appeared she began fighting off what was misdiagnosed as a URI (upper respiratory infection).
-It wasn’t until her autopsy that it was discovered she had the pneumonia virus and that it ultimately caused her to pass away from Myocarditis.
+It wasn’t until her autopsy that it was discovered she had the pneumonia virus and that it ultimately caused her to pass away from Myocarditis and dilated cardiomyopathy.

 (a) Myocarditis is an inflammation of the heart muscle…A viral infection usually causes myocarditis; (b)it is estimated that approximately 343,000 people die of myocarditis per year.

 Have you ever had the wind knocked out of you?

 That’s the feeling I lived with on a daily basis for three years after Hannah’s passing.
 I remember fighting to make it through every breathing second of every day and nothing seemed to make that feeling lift.
 The sadness was not fading, but becoming more of a reality as time passed as the shock wore off.

 Then one day, it was as if the heaviness and fog were gone.
 If you can imagine walking through a dark and foggy tunnel and all of a sudden you reach the end and there is the sun!